wechaty/wechaty/README.md

 `this` is `Sayable` for all listeners.

-which means there will be a `this.say()` the method inside listener call, you can use it sending a message to `filehelper`, just for logging / reporting / any usage for your convenience
+which means there will be a `this.say()` the method inside listener call, you can use it sending a message to `filehelper`, just for logging/reporting usage for your convenience.

 #### Event: `join`